Mathematics and Philosophy BSc

 including A in Maths

-BTEC Extended Diploma DDD in a relevant subject with Distinctions in Maths units
+- DDD in Engineering with Distinctions in all Maths units

-Access to HE Diploma 60 credits overall in a relevant subject, with 45 credits at Level 3, including 36 credits at Distinction (to include Maths units) and 9 credits at Merit
+- Award of Access to HE Diploma in a relevant subject, with 45 credits at Level 3, including 36 at Distinction (to include 12 Maths units), and 9 at Merit

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification